giociudadano/VShooter/README.md

 <i>Can you survive?
 Battle and fight a swarm of enemies to save HoloWorld!</i> ✨

 Build and upgrade your perfect character in this rogue-like arcade shooter featuring different virtual youtubers and content creators. [^note] **VShooter** features three stages, all with different bosses, enemies, and environments, custom upgrades such as attack speed, crit chance, and ability cooldown reduction, and custom characters with their own unique passive and active abilities.
-This personal project was done with a team of passionate game developers from the University of the Philippines Visayas written in C# and Unity as a partial requirement for passing the Game Development elective course of the academe.
+This personal project was done with a team of passionate game developers from the University of the Philippines Visayas, written in C# and Unity as a partial requirement for passing the Game Development elective course of the academe.

 ## **Development Screenshots**